 You can expect your certificate in approximately 2 to 3 business days.
 UPS delivery is available at an additional cost.

-Visit the Snohomish Health District, where you can fill out the death certificate order form, pay the required fee (cash, credit, debit, money orders, and cashier's checks are accepted), provide a copy of the required proof of eligibility and identity documentation and pick up your death certificate immediately.
+Visit the Snohomish County Health Department, where you can fill out the death certificate order form, pay the required fee (cash, credit, debit, money orders, and cashier's checks are accepted), provide a copy of the required proof of eligibility and identity documentation and pick up your death certificate immediately.

 3020 Rucker Avenue